-- The Department will monitor LRCF and Child Placing agencies as part of the licensure process and will be checked at the time of a facility review. - LERCF will be checked for compliance based on their reporting of staff and if background checks have been completed. - As established in HB 557 and 560 (RSMO 210.1268) when the department is advised or has reason to believe that any residential care facility is operating without proper notification, including background check requirements, in accordance with sections RSMO 210.1250 to 210.1286, it shall give the director of the residential care facility written notice by certified mail that such person shall file notification in accordance with sections RSMO 210.1250 to 210.1286 within thirty days after receipt of such notice, or the department may request a court injunction as provided under section RSMO 210.1271. - DSS expects that it will also monitor LERCFs for compliance with HB 557 and its implementing regulations if it investigates a report of child abuse or neglect at the LERCF.

-If a child has an off-site job or apprenticeship what are the background check requirements for their employer?

-o If a resident is employed by an employer that is not a LRCF, LERCF or Child Placing Agency then that employer is does not fall under HB557 and does not need to complete background checks through DSS.

-• Who should I contact if I have questions regarding background checks?

-Any questions related to background checks should be directed to CD.screen@dss.mo.gov.
+- The Department will monitor LRCFs and CPAs as part of the licensure process and will be checked at the time of a facility review. - LERCF will be checked for compliance based on their reporting of staff and adult residents and if background checks have been completed. - As established in HB 557 and 560 (RSMO 210.1268) when the Department is advised or has reason to believe that any residential care facility is operating without proper notification, including background check requirements, in accordance with sections RSMO 210.1250 to 210.1286, it shall give the director of the residential care facility written notice by certified mail that such person shall file notification in accordance with sections RSMO 210.1286 within thirty days after receipt of such notice, or the department may request a court injunction as provided under section RSMO 210.1271. - DSS will monitor LERCFs for compliance with HB 557; Regulations will be promulgated with further details correlating with when there is a report or referral with concerns of child abuse and/or neglect. - If a child has an off-site job or apprenticeship what are the background check requirements for their employer? - If a resident is employed by an employer that is not a LRCF, LERCF, or CPA then that employer does not fall under HB557 and does not need to complete background checks through DSS. - Who should I contact if I have questions regarding background checks? - Any questions related to background checks should be directed to CD.screen@dss.mo.gov